Ivan-Lok/Compiler-R1/README.md

 # Compiler-R1

+Please refer to the [Installation.md](Installation-Ivan.md) for an step by step tutorial on installation.

 **Compiler-R1** is the **first framework** that combines **Large Language Models (LLMs)** and **Reinforcement Learning (RL)** for compiler pass sequence auto-tuning targeting reducing LLVM IR instruction count.
 It leverages the reasoning ability of LLMs and the exploration power of RL to efficiently discover high-performance pass sequences.

 ![Compiler-R1 Overview](Compiler-R1.png)